-Weight loss (bariatric) surgery is a doctor-approved surgical procedure to remove excess fat (1).
-It is recommended only if you have a BMI ranging from 35-40 or above and suffer from obesity-related diseases such as diabetes, heart disease, etc. Studies have shown that weight loss surgery reduces obesity-related complications and prevents weight regain after the surgery.
+Weight loss surgery or bariatric surgery is a doctor-approved surgical procedure to remove excess fat (1).
+It is recommended only if you have a BMI ranging from 35-40 or above and suffer from obesity-related diseases such as diabetes, heart disease, etc. Studies have shown that bariatric surgery reduces obesity-related complications and prevents weight regain after the surgery.
 That sounds promising and effective, doesn’t it?
 Read on to find out all about weight loss surgery, if you should go for it, its safety, success rate, and much more.

 What Is Weight Loss Surgery And How Does It Work?